hardikshah7/Information-Retrieval/README.md

 Information-Retrieval
 =====================

-Projects under Information Retrieval course:
+These are the projects I worked on for my Information Retrieval course:
+Below is the problem statement for Web Crawler and PageRank algorithm.

 1. Web Crawler problem description:
     Implement your own web crawler, with the following properties: